pulumi/pulumi-hugo/themes/default/content/docs/guides/automation-api/getting-started-automation-api.md

 ---
-title: Start Using Automation API
+title: Getting Started with Automation API
 meta_desc: This page contains a getting started guide for Automation API.
 weight: 1